 Born, raised and educated in New York City.
-Proud graduate of Brooklyn Technical High School and New York University.
+Proud graduate of Brooklyn Technical High School.
+I have a BA in History and a MSW in Clinical Social Work from New York University.
 Since 2000, I’ve been hanging my hat in Sacramento, California where lemons grow in my backyard.

-Things I am really into: traveling, history, US Presidential trivia, live music, dining out, skiing, watching sports, long conversations, reading and wine.
-I am a triathlete and runner because I can only think when I am moving.
-Besides, sitting on your butt all day is not good for you.
+Things I am really into: traveling, history, US Presidential trivia, Revolutionary War history, live music, dining out, skiing, watching sports, long conversations, reading and wine.
+I am a triathlete and runner and avid cyclist because I can only think when I am moving.

 From 2005 to 2014, I had my own psychotherapy practice in Sacramento.
 After nearly a decade of solo practice, I grew tired of doing therapy and decided I needed a challenge and decided to learn something new.
 I closed my practice and I began teaching graduate-level courses in the College of Social Sciences at University of Phoenix.
-In addition to teaching, I am working full time right now, practicing military social work.
+Teaching has been a very fun new chapter in my life.
+In addition to teaching, I am also back to working full time working with the military.

 The rest remains unwritten.